Permutation-Invariant Quantum Codes with Transversal Generalized Phase Gates: Background

-In \cite{us1} we called gates not in any finite level of the Clifford hierarchy \bfit{exotic}.
+In \cite{us1} we called gates not in the Clifford hierarchy \bfit{exotic}.
 All binary dihedral groups, except $\Q^{(r)}$, contain exotic gates.
-Since stabilizer codes cannot have exotic transversal gates \cite{wirthmüller2011automorphisms,disjointness, transuniv}, we have the following result:
+Since stabilizer codes cannot have exotic transversal gates \cite{wirthmüller2011automorphisms,disjointness, transuniv}, we have the following result.

-\begin{proposition} Any code that implements $\BD_{2b}$ transversally, for $b$ not a power of $2$, must be non-additive. \end{proposition}